timpan8/com.gledopto/README.md

-# Gledopto RGB Led Strip Controller (ZigBee)
+# Gledopto & Tint Bulbs and RGB Led Strip Controller (ZigBee)

-Control your Gledopto devices with Homey using ZigBee!
+Control your Gledopto and Tint devices with Homey using ZigBee!

 ### Changelog

-1.1.0
-Added support for Tint-lights (rebranded devices) except for warm-white settings
+1.1.1
+Added support for [[Tint-lights](https://www.mueller-licht.de/produktserien/tint/]) (color-bulbs and white-tint bulbs) with E27, E14 and GU10 sockets
+*sold by Aldi and Action among others*

 1.0.2
 Added support for WW+CW LED Controllers (https://bit.ly/2PB3oA1)